 - Look at conversion value to measure changes in revenue, then at conversion value / cost to verify that you’re close to your Target ROAS.

-During a sale, you’ll typically see an increase in your conversion rate and a drop in cost per conversion compared to your average.
-This is a temporary peak to ramp up the exposure of ads by increasing bids for more traffic.
-If the store participates in Black Friday Cyber Monday (BFCM) or runs any promotion that you anticipate will increase conversions, up the bids.
+During a sale, you’ll typically see an increase in your conversion rate and a drop in cost per conversion compared to your average period.
+This is a temporary peak so ramp up the exposure of ads by increasing bids for more traffic.
+If the store participates in Black Friday Cyber Monday, or runs any promotion that you anticipate will increase conversions, up the bids.

-Google with its automated bid strategies works to prevent hyperactivity with sudden bid increases as adjustments are made on reliable performance data rather than temporary spikes.
+Google’s automated bid strategies prevent hyperactivity with sudden bid increases as adjustments are made on reliable performance data rather than temporary spikes.
 Even so, Google recommends advertisers who use automated bid strategies to adjust their bidding for the anticipated performance fluctuation.

-The challenging question is: “How much should I increase the bids?”
-Look at past conversion rate changes and average order volume in Google Analytics during past sales that are similar.
-If the store ran a 20% off sale for one week three months ago, and is about to run another 20% off sale, see how this period compares to the before and after.
+Look at past conversion rate changes and average order volume in Google Analytics during similar past sales.
+If the store ran a 20% off sale for one week three months ago, and is about to run another 20% off sale, see how this period compares to the before-and-after.

 The average CPC goes up when there is a surge of competition in seasonal peaks.
 It is helpful to have a strategy to accommodate these peaks and dips throughout the year to meet your ROAS goal.
 For products with seasonal fluctuations, putting them in a separate campaign lets you prioritise then implement your bidding strategy at this time.

-You’ll likely have industry knowledge if your products are affected by seasonal fluctuations.
-Examples include back-to school ranges, Christmas products, winter clothing, and Mother’s Day gifts.
+Chances are you have industry knowledge should your products be affected by seasonal fluctuations.
+Examples include back-to-school ranges, Christmas products, winter clothing, and Mother’s Day gifts.
 If you’re unsure about crests or troughs in traffic, peek at Google Trends.
-A more comprehensive solution for Google Ads is to look at your keywords in the keyword planner tool.
+A comprehensive solution for Google Ads is to use the search volume and forecast option in the keyword planner tool.

 A SKU-level bidding strategy is done by allocating unique bids for every product—splitting out your product groups and bidding at “SKU level”.
 It is a time-consuming way to bid in Google Shopping.
 How far you go is a balance of management time and control needed for performance.